Steve-Bulgin/PROG3210_A2/README.md

 - Added Green buttons on main if player is selected with label that includes name else standard button

+# 2017.03.05

+- Added green btns on player select list will add a marker / deactivate player if already selected.
+Doesn't work exactly as wanted.
+Will need to swap out the simple adapter for something else.

 ## Features to add

 - ~~Swipe views~~